-Here in New York, kids learn all about the original 13 colonies and the Revolutionary War in the 4th grade.
-My son Alex has really enjoyed this area of study, and was particularly fascinated by Thomas Jefferson this year.
-So when Spring Break rolled around, and we were brainstorming destinations- I came upon the idea of heading down to Williamsburg and spending a few days- enough time to immerse ourselves in what the historic city has to offer, plus some additional time to play in a nearby indoor waterpark!
+My kids learned all about the original 13 colonies and the Revolutionary War in elementary school, and my son Alex is particularly fascinated by Thomas Jefferson.
+So when Spring Break rolled around we decided to take one of our family road trips down to Williamsburg and spend a few days exploring.
+There are so many great things to do in Williamsburg VA– we were able to immerse ourselves in what the historic city had to offer, plus spend some additional time playing in a nearby indoor waterpark!
 What a perfect getaway!

 If you stay at a hotel nearby (we spent one night at the Comfort Suites Bypass hotel which has rooms that can accommodate our large family!), arrive early and park at the Visitor's Center.
 From there you can take a shuttle bus over to the historic city (which is great if you are traveling with young children) or even take the path and walk over (which is what we did).